haturusinghe/persona-craft-ai/README.md

 # PersonaCraft.AI

-**An AI-powered pipeline for generating personalized training datasets from digital personas**

 PersonaCraft.AI is a comprehensive machine learning platform that crawls, processes, and transforms digital content from various sources into high-quality instruction and preference datasets for training AI models.
 The system creates personalized AI training data by analyzing an individual's digital footprint across multiple platforms.

 ## 🚀 Features